bwlewis/doRedis/README.md

 ## CHANGES IN VERSION 1.2.0

-This is a major change.
+Warning, this is a major change!

 * Work queue structure has been greatly simplified.
 We got rid of the use of server-side Lua Redis code and programmable task assignment features